rlucente-se-jboss/jbds-via-html5/README.md

         --claim-name=mysql-data --claim-size=1G --overwrite

 Run the guacamole image to create a database initialization script for guacamole.
-We use the `oc run` command to run the image with an alternate command.
+Use the `oc run` command to run the image with an alternate command.

     oc run guacamole --image=guacamole/guacamole --restart=Never \
         --command -- /opt/guacamole/bin/initdb.sh --mysql